shaunzo/wordpress-setup-with-docker/README.md

 # wordpress-setup-with-docker
-sets up a wordpress site with docker
+Sets up a wordpress environment with docker

 ## Instructions
 1. Ensure that Docker is installed and running